Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Observations and Explanations

 \subsection{Verification by Group Classification}

-The probability vector $\mathbf{p}^t$ inherently represents the posterior probability distribution predicted by a teacher network.
-During the training process, the cross-entropy loss minimizes the divergence between the posterior label distribution and the empirical ``one-hot" label distribution.
-The ``one-hot" labels cannot introduce class relations into the learning process.
-Hence, the teacher's label could be viewed as an alternate that could help the student grasp the affinities between classes.
-However, we do not know the real posterior distribution of each training sample and cannot judge which teacher's label is better.
+During training, the cross-entropy loss minimizes the divergence between the predicted posterior distribution and the empirical one-hot label distribution.
+Although one-hot labels do not capture class relationships, the posterior distribution does.
+The teacher network’s probability vector, $\mathbf{p}^t$, inherently represents this distribution, serving as an alternative that may help the student learn class affinities.
+However, since the true posterior distribution for each sample is unknown, it is difficult to ascertain which teacher's label is superior.